nikishefu/autorun/README.md

 # autorun
-Script to manage systemd services
+autorun is a script to manage systemd services.
+It provides a simple command-line interface to view, start, stop, delete and create systemd services.

 ## Installation
 1. Download `.deb` file from releases